National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Source

-Regarded in the ancient Sanskrit text Skanda Purana as the holy abode of Shiva which is full of Shivalingam, a manifestation of Lord Shiva, this Park can double as a biodiversity conservation area and a religious site.
-Full of beautiful flora, fascinating fauna, sacred sites and streams gurgling about, this Park is sure to fulfil all your expectations and enrich your Nepali experience.
+Regarded in the ancient Sanskrit text Skanda Purana as the holy abode of Shiva, which is full of Shivalingam, a manifestation of Lord Shiva, this Park can double as a biodiversity conservation area and a religious site.

 Flora and fauna:

-The vegetation includes pine, oak, rhododendron, laurels and firs.
-The Park houses 318 species of birds, including the Eurasian eagle-owl, the barred cuckoo-dove, the golden-throated barbet, the white-gorget flycatcher and the slender-billed scimitar-babbler.
-Amphibians and reptiles also frequent this site, with the monocle cobra, the Himalayan keelback, the olive slender snake, the yellow-bellied worm-eating snake, the Oriental garden lizard, Sikkim skink, the long-legged cricket frog and others.
+The vegetation includes pine, oak, rhododendron, laurels, and firs.
+The Park houses 318 species of birds, including the Eurasian eagle owl, the barred cuckoo-dove, the golden-throated barbet, the white-gorget flycatcher, and the slender-billed scimitar-babbler.
+Amphibians and reptiles also frequent this site, with the monocle cobra, the Himalayan keelback, the olive slender snake, the yellow-bellied worm-eating snake, the Oriental garden lizard, the Sikkim skink, the long-legged cricket frog, and others.
 Four species of bats have also been spied here.
-Animals like the Indian leopard, jungle cat, civet, golden jackal, Himalayan black bear, Himalayan goral, barking deer, wild boar, Chinese pangolin, Indian crested porcupine, Himalayan pika, hare, Himalayan squirrel, brown-toothed shrew and small Asian mongoose can be seen here.
+Animals like the Himalayan goral, barking deer, wild boar, Chinese pangolin, Indian crested porcupine, Himalayan pika, hare, Himalayan squirrel, brown-toothed shrew and small Asian mongoose can be seen here.
 The Park is also home to 129 species of mushrooms!

 Activities:

-The Park is famous for its various trekking paths, namely Panimuhan, Nagigumba, Kakani, Jhuje and Sundarijal.
+The Park is famous for its various trekking paths, namely Panimuhan, Nagigumba, Kakani, Jhuje, and Sundarijal.
 There are picturesque streams and waterfalls on the way as well.
-The Park nestles the starting point of the sacred Bagmati and Bishnumati rivers, which are revered by the locals.
 There are many sacred Hindu and Buddhist shrines within the Park.
 You can also indulge in self-guided walk tours too.

 Location: The Park is just 11 kilometres away from Kathmandu and can be reached by bus, jeep or trek.